shlomif/my-real-person-fan-fiction/README.md

 and boring "original" films.
-Either that or it too will convert to the amateur and ["open"](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/) model, which like the signed artists labels of the [RIAA](https://en.wikipedia.org/wiki/Recording_Industry_Association_of_America) mostly get out of the way, and while still sometimes censors YouTube videos.
+Either that or it too will convert to the amateur and ["open"](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/) model, which like the signed artists labels of the [RIAA](https://en.wikipedia.org/wiki/Recording_Industry_Association_of_America) mostly get out of the way.

 If Taylor Swift was able to [depict](https://www.youtube.com/watch?v=QcIy9NiNbmo) her female friends and